 - 1. It is recommended that the NPCA continue the Water Quality Monitoring Program to collect up-to-date and reliable water quality data and continue to make this information freely accessible to the public. - 2.
 It is recommended that the NPCA continue to analyze all collected water quality data with the intent to identify significant trends or abnormalities. - 3.
 It is recommended that the NPCA continue to work with our partner municipalities and the MECP to identify and mitigate abnormally high sources of water pollution as they are identified through the Water Quality Monitoring field sampling program. - 4.
-It is recommended that the NPCA continue to monitor summer water temperatures for the upper Twelve Mile Creek sampling stations to classify their thermal regimes and to identify any changes to the thermal stability of this watershed. - 5.
-It is recommended that the NPCA continue to undertake annual water quality assessments for the Hamilton International Airport and the City of Hamilton's Glanbrook Landfill (both presently commissioned and funded by the City of Hamilton). - 6.
+It is recommended that the NPCA continue to monitor summer water temperatures for the upper Twelve Mile Creek sampling stations to classify their thermal regimes and to identify any changes to the thermal stability of this watershed.

+- 5. It is recommended that the NPCA continue to undertake annual water quality assessments for the Hamilton International Airport and the City of Hamilton's Glanbrook Landfill (both presently commissioned and funded by the City of Hamilton). - 6.
 It is recommended that the NPCA continue to offer the 'Water Well Decommissioning Program' to the public to help reduce the risk of groundwater contamination by removing old and abandoned wells. - 7.
-As it is no longer typical to have watercourses completely frozen from December to March, it is recommended that the NPCA continue to pursue opportunities to expand the surface water quality monitoring program outside of the months of April to November to address water quality data gaps which presently exist for the winter months.

-- 8. It is recommended that the NPCA continue to monitor Perfluorinated Compounds in Lake Niapenco to provide the public with up-to-date information on PFC concentrations within the lake.
-Yearly surveillance is an appropriate time interval for monitoring based on lab analysis costs and contaminant variability and concentrations. - 9.
+As it is no longer typical to have watercourses completely frozen from December to March, it is recommended that the NPCA continue to pursue opportunities to expand the surface water quality monitoring program outside of the months of April to November to address water quality data gaps which presently exist for the winter months. - 8.
+It is recommended that the NPCA continue to monitor Per- and polyfluoroalkyl substances in Lake Niapenco to provide the public with annual reporting information.
+Yearly surveillance is an appropriate time interval for monitoring based on lab analysis costs and contaminant variability and concentrations.
+It is also recommended that NPCA continue to partner and share information with Transport Canada and the Risk Assessment Team to fully understand the presence and distribution of PFAS in the Welland River downstream of the HIA. - 9.
 It is recommended that the NPCA continue to support and MECP Climate Change project for Twenty Mile Creek at Balls Falls Conservation Area by continuing to operate and maintain this enhanced monitoring station.